 Offering Compassionate & Supervised Medical Detox

 If you or a loved one has relapsed and developed an addiction, it’s important to remind yourself that not all hope is lost.
-Relapse is extremely common among those in recovery, as the recorded rate of relapse for substance use disorders is estimated to be between 40 and 60 percent, according to American Addiction Centers.
+Relapse is extremely common among those in recovery, as the recorded rate of relapse for substance use disorders is estimated to be between 40 and 60 percent.

 The first step you must take to recommit to a life of recovery is to detox or rid your body of toxins.
 It’s recommended that you seek professional help for your detox in a facility you can trust.
 The Nestled Recovery Center offers specialized detox treatments for individuals struggling with alcoholism, cocaine addiction, fentanyl addiction, and more.
 Detoxing can be at best uncomfortable and at worst dangerous, which is why it’s beneficial to your health and safety that you check into a facility that can monitor your withdrawal symptoms.
 We provide a peaceful and safe environment for patients to detox, as well as an intensive inpatient program that you can enroll in immediately after to continue your journey.